kastle-lab/KWG-LandUse/README.md

 # KG-LandUse
- This repository contains the documentation, datasets, schema's, and code for Michael McCain's Knowledge Graph Land Use project.
+ This repository contains the documentation, datasets, schema, and code for the research project "KnowWhereGraph for Land Use Optimization: Achieving
+Sustainability and Efficiency".